-- Children Looked After or previously Looked After but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order). - 2.
-Children whose parents are founders of the West London Free School and who have been granted this provision by the Secretary of State for Education. - 3.
+- 1. A 'child looked after' or who was previously looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order or a child who appears to the admission authority to have been in state care outside of England and ceased to be so as a result of being adopted. - Children whose parents are founders of the West London Free School and who have been granted this provision by the Secretary of State for Education. - 3.
 Up to 12 children who have applied to be considered under the musical aptitude scheme.
-More information about how to apply for a musical aptitude test, as well as an application form, can be found on the school's website □ - 4.
-Children of the school's staff and children of the Knowledge Schools Trust's staff who've been employed for two or more years at the time at which the application for admission to the school is made or who have been recruited to fill a vacant post for which there's a demonstrable skill shortage. - 5.
-Up to 45 places will be offered to children who receive the Pupil Premium Grant and who (a) attend West London Free School Primary, Earls Court Free School Primary or Kensington Primary Academy and/or (b) are a sibling of a child who will be a pupil at WLFS when the child is admitted and/or (c) live within a radius of two miles from the front gate of the School.
+More information about how to apply for a musical aptitude test, as well as an application form, can be found within the Admissions section on the school's website [4] - 4.
+Children of the school's staff who have been employed for two or more years at the time at which the application for admission to the school is made or who have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 5.
+Up to 45 places will be offered to children who receive the Pupil Premium Grant and who (a) attend West London Free School Primary, Earls Court Free School Primary or Kensington Primary Academy and/or (b) are a sibling of a child who will be a pupil at WLFS when the child is admitted and/or (c) live within a radius of two miles from the front gate of the school.
 If there are more than 45 applicants in this category places will be offered on a random allocation basis.

 - 6. Children who will have siblings in the school at the time when they are admitted to the school, providing their siblings joined the school prior to September 2023.
 For the siblings of any child who joins during or after September 2023, the sibling link will only apply if the child and siblings live within a radius of two miles from the front gate of the school.
 If there are more applicants in this category than there are places, places will be offered to those children on a random allocation basis. - 7.
 All children who are pupils at the West London Free School Primary and the Earl's Court Free School Primary and live within a radius of two miles from the front gate of the school and have not already been admitted under the PPG priority in criteria 5.
 If there are more applicants in this category than there are places, places will be offered to those children on a random allocation basis. - 8.
 Children who will have siblings at the West London Free School Primary at the time when they are admitted to the school and live within a radius of two miles from the front gate of the school.
-If there are more applicants in this category than there are places, places will be offered to those children on a random allocation basis. - After places have been filled under the first eight criteria, the remaining places will be offered on a random allocation basis within a radius of two miles from the front gate of the school.
+If there are more applicants in this category than there are places, places will be offered to those children on a random allocation basis. - 9.
+After places have been filled under the first eight criteria, the remaining places will be offered on a random allocation basis within a radius of two miles from the front gate of the school.